Rocky: The Revenge

-Rocky: The Revenge also simply known as Rocky is a 2019 Indian Tamil-language crime thriller film written and directed by Bollywood filmmaker K. C. Bokadia in his Tamil directorial debut.
+Rocky: The Revenge also simply known as Rocky is a 2019 Indian Tamil-language crime thriller film written and directed by K. C. Bokadia in his Tamil directorial debut.
 The film stars two German Shepherd dogs as central titular characters with Srikanth and Eshanya Maheshwari.
-The film's story is loosely based on the 1985 film Teri Meherbaniyan which is itself remake of 1984 Kannada film Thaliya Bhagya.
-This film was partially re-shot in Telugu as Namaste Nestama.
+The film's story is loosely based on the 1985 Hindi film Teri Meherbaniyan which is itself remake of 1984 Kannada film Thaliya Bhagya.
+Scenes featuring Telugu actors were only shot in Telugu and the film was dubbed in Telugu as Namaste Nestama.

 Plot

 The movie begins with a few animal smugglers entering a bungalow and stealing two German shepherd puppies.
 While on the way, the door of the van opens, and one of the puppies falls down.
-ACP Santhosh (Srikanth), who rescues the pup, takes it to his house.
-He and his wife (Eshanya Maheshwari) name it Rocky and send it to a police dog training school.
+ACP Santhosh, who rescues the pup, takes it to his house.
+He and his wife name it Rocky and send it to a police dog training school.
 A few years later, the fully trained Rocky returns home.
-Meanwhile, Santhosh is at loggerheads with the local MLA Thenappan (Sayaji Shinde).
-Santhosh arrests Paandi (OAK Sundar), the henchman of Thenappan, on a weapon smuggling case and puts him behind bars.
+Meanwhile, Santhosh is at loggerheads with the local MLA Thenappan.
+Santhosh arrests Paandi, the henchman of Thenappan, on a weapon smuggling case and puts him behind bars.
 An irked Thenappan waits for a chance to kill Santhosh and bumps him off; the eyewitness to the murder is Rocky.
 The rest is all about how Rocky avenges the death of his master.